Covid-19: What are the symptoms and what protocols are in place to deal with suspected cases?

 Patients are not required to remain in the hospital until the test results come back.
 Once the test is done they will be given guidance on how to self-isolate until they get their results.

+The male patient returned from northern Italy with symptoms of Covid-19, identified themselves to medical professionals and were brought to hospital.

+The patient travelled through Dublin Airport.
+The Department of Health is not commenting on which mode of transport was used by the patient after he left the airport.

-Officials told reporters yesterday that if there is a confirmed case in Ireland, this will be managed in a hospital environment.
+Officials had previously said that if there was to be a confirmed case in Ireland, it would be managed in a hospital environment.

 All acute hospitals have identified isolation facilities specific to Covid-19.
 Management guidance for the care of any patients with the virus has also been developed.